ATuray77/flatiron-phase3-cli-project/README.md

     - It imports sqlalchemy, base and session packages to aid in the migration of data to the database
 ## seed.py
-[1] This file contains data that populates the database
+[1] This file contains data that populates the database [2] This file also imports important packages to enable its functionality [3] This file imports the sqlalchemy engine and session.
+The engine converts python language into sqlite vice versa.
+The session encapsulates the engine and makes communication with the subsequent database possible.
+[3] THis package further defines the one-to-many relationship between the tables
 ## session.py
 ## base.py